muhammadrizwan87/keysigner/README.md

 $ keysigner

 Select an option:
-1. Create new JKS keystore
+1. Generate new keystore (JKS/BKS/PKCS12)
-2. Create new BKS keystore
-3. Create new PKCS12 keystore
-4. Migrate JKS to PKCS12
-5. Migrate BKS to PKCS12
+2. Migrate keystores to each other (JKS/BKS/PKCS12)
-6. Convert PKCS12 to PEM and extract x509 certificate and private key
+3. Convert PKCS12 to PEM and extract certificate and key
+4. Convert PEM to PKCS12
-7. Show keystore information
+5. Show keystore information
-8. Sign APK
+6. Sign APK
-9. Show Notes
+7. Show Notes
 q.
 Quit
 ```